ADAAlbalushi/FCM/README.md

 2. Download the data and code files using the following links for [code](https://code.zip) and [data](https://-data.zip).

-3. Extract both zip files and move them to `swc-python`
+3. Extract both zip files and move them to `FCM`

 4. Download the `requirements.txt` from this repository file into your `swc-python` directory.
 Alternatively, create a `requirements.txt` file with the following content: